Schlabbi/docker-notify/Synology Readme.md

 ![Download chlabbi/docker-notify docker image](cache/images/4Registry.png)

-Make sure you select the `latest` tag when you have the option.

 ## 5. Create Container.
 When the container download is complete, launch a new container using the [chlabbi/docker-notify](https://github.com/Schlabbi/docker-notify) image.